cstanca1/hdp-hive-spatial/README.md

 6. Execute the various spatial queries included in spatial-geometry-demo-queries.txt file also listed below:

-//counts by geometry type -- assumes that other than ST_POINT values are possible ` select st_geometrytype(st_geomfromtext(shape)), count(shape) from demo_shape_point
+Counts by geometry type -- assumes that other than ST_POINT values are possible ` select st_geometrytype(st_geomfromtext(shape)), count(shape) from demo_shape_point
 group by st_geometrytype(st_geomfromtext(shape));
 `

-//counts by geometry type -- assumes that other than ST_LINESTRING values are possible ` select st_geometrytype(st_geomfromtext(shape)), count(shape) from demo_shape_linestring
+Counts by geometry type -- assumes that other than ST_LINESTRING values are possible ` select st_geometrytype(st_geomfromtext(shape)), count(shape) from demo_shape_linestring
 group by st_geometrytype(st_geomfromtext(shape));
 `

-//counts by geometry type -- assumes that other than ST_POLYGON values are possible ` select st_geometrytype(st_geomfromtext(shape)), count(shape) from demo_shape_polygon
+Counts by geometry type -- assumes that other than ST_POLYGON values are possible ` select st_geometrytype(st_geomfromtext(shape)), count(shape) from demo_shape_polygon
 group by st_geometrytype(st_geomfromtext(shape));
 `

-// X and Y coordinates of the point
+X and Y coordinates of the point
 `
 select st_x(st_point(shape)) AS X, st_y(st_point(shape)) AS Y from demo_shape_point